 (5) The oxyacetylene flame alloy powder spray welding process is suitable for surface strengthening or repair of various carbon steel and low-alloy steel parts, but some characteristics of the part materials should be noted.

-If the content of elements with high affinity to oxygen in the base metal is more than 3%, such as tungsten and molybdenum, the total content of aluminum, magnesium, cobalt, titanium, molybdenum and other elements is more than 0.5%, or the sulfur content in steel is more, it will also bring difficulties to spray welding.
+If the content of elements with high affinity to oxygen in the base metal is more than 3%, such as tungsten and molybdenum, the total content of aluminum, magnesium, cobalt, titanium, molybdenum, and other elements is more than 0.5%, or the sulfur content in steel is more, it will also bring difficulties to spray welding.

-During remelting, the liquid alloy will roll down like beads like “sweat beads”.
+During remelting, the liquid alloy will roll down like beads like “sweat beads.”

-Therefore, when using spray welding process, attention should be paid to the adaptability of this process to the sprayed base material.
+Therefore, when using the spray welding process, attention should be paid to the adaptability of this process to the sprayed base material.

 (6) Metal materials that can be spray welded without special treatment:

-② Alloy structural steel with total content of Mh, Mo, V, Cr and Ni <3%.
+② Alloy structural steel with total content of Mh, Mo, V, Cr, and Ni <3%.

 ③ 18-8 Stainless steel, nickel stainless steel, grey cast steel, malleable iron, ductile iron, low-carbon pure iron, red copper.

-① Carbon structural steel with carbon content >0.4%;
+① Carbon structural steel with a carbon content >0.4%;

 ③ Alloy structural steel with chromium content ≤ 2%;